 You can also pay the Sheriff Office a visit and ask about a specific person.
 Their address is 1600 Los Gamas Dr. #200 San Rafel, California 94903.

-Conducting an arrest check
+Conducting an Arrest Check

 Finding Marin County court records

-To find out whether a person has ever been prosecuted, convicted of a crime and was, consequently, sentenced to jail or prison, you will need to trace criminal court dockets.
-They can be found at the county's Superior Court (3501 Civic Center Dr C10, San Rafael, CA 94903).
-Their website includes a public index where you can do a criminal case search.
+To find out whether a person has ever been prosecuted, convicted of a crime and was, consequently, sentenced to jail or prison, you will need to access criminal court dockets.
+They can be found at the county's Superior Court (3501 Civic Center, Vera Schultz Dr. San Rafael, CA 94903).
+Their website (https://www.marincourt.org) includes a public index where you can do a criminal case search.